 My personal experience shows that PageSpeed sets quite strict and severe standards.
 Very few websites gain 95/100 score on both mobile phones and desktops.
 So, I recommend you just need to optimize your site so that it reaches “green” level (Score ≥ 80/100)!

-Similar to GTMetrix, Pingdom also examines and grades website load speed.
-This tool has an advantage of checking web load speed from different locations.
+Similar to GTMetrix, Pingdom also examines and grades website loading speed.
+This tool has the advantage of checking web loading speed from different locations.
 It’s such a pity that it is not available in Vietnam.

 Personally, I use GTMetrix to receive its recommendations and follow them to better optimize my website.